konceptosociala/wgsldoc/README.md

 Usage: wgsldoc [OPTIONS]

 Options:
-  -N, --name <NAME>
-          Name of the package to generate documentation for

-  -D, --target-dir <TARGET_DIR>
-          Target directory for the generated documentation

-  -U, --base-url <BASE_URL>
-          Base URL for future website.
+  -N, --name <NAME>              Name of the package to generate documentation for -D, --target-dir <TARGET_DIR>  Target directory for the generated documentation -U, --base-url <BASE_URL>      Base URL for future website.
 If specified, it will be used to generate links in the documentation.
 Otherwise, the links will use `target_dir` as the base URL

-  -A, --ast-only
-          Generate AST and print it to stdout instead of generating full documentation

-  -I, --input <FILES>
-          Input files to process.
+  -A, --ast-only                 Generate AST and print it to stdout instead of generating full documentation -I, --input <FILES>            Input files to process.
 If not specified, the program will look for .wgsl files in the current directory

-  -h, --help
-          Print help (see a summary with '-h')

-  -V, --version
-          Print version
+  -W, --show-undocumented        Show undocumented items in the documentation -h, --help                     Print help (see more with '--help') -V, --version                  Print version
 ```

 ## Tasklist

 - [x] CLI
+    - [x] AST-only mode
+    - [x] Documentation generation
+    - [x] Show undocumented items
 - [ ] Parsing
     - [x] Modules
     - [x] Imports